-Given the nature of the initial in vitro studies describing a role for vitamin D in killing of M. tb, it is not surprising that clinical extrapolation has focused on the effects of vitamin D on TB infection 64.
-Epidemiology has shown that serum levels of 25OHD less than 75 nM are associated with higher incidence of TB 65-68, and reviews of prior studies have supported the protective effects of vitamin D against TB ^{69, 70}.
-Although these studies do not necessarily indicate causation, they support further studies to assess clinical responses to vitamin supplementation.
-In one such report, a single oral dose of 100,000 IU 2.5 mg (2.5 mg) vitamin D2 prior to testing, suppressed the growth of M. tb in samples of whole blood in vitro 71.
-Other studies of TB patients used vitamin D supplementation (10,000 IU/0.25 mg vitamin D3/day) as an adjunct to conventional TB therapy.
-In this case vitamin D reduced the time for sputum smear conversion from acid fast bacteria (AFB) positive to AFB-negative status 72.
-Two recent double blind randomized control studies have assessed vitamin D administration and TB.
-One study from TB clinics in Guinea-Bissau using 3 x 100,000 IU (3 x 2.5 mg) vitamin D3 did not improve clinical outcomes 68.
-However, it is difficult to interpret these data because the supplementation group did not show increased serum 25OHD levels when compared to the placebo group 68.
-A similar study from the UK using 4 x 100,000 IU (4 x 2.5 mg) vitamin D3 was successful in elevating serum 250HD in TB patients, but also showed no overall difference in sputum conversion time between treatment and placebo groups 73.
-In this case, the authors carried out additional analyses based on genetic variations in the TB patients.
-Specifically, a significant improvement in sputum conversion was observed in TB patients with the Taq1 tt single nucleotide polymorphism (SNP) within the VDR gene 73.
-Thus inherited factors may influence responses to vitamin D supplementation and this facet of vitamin D physiology is discussed in more detail in later sections of the review.
-It is also important to recognize that all of the studies published to data have involved very specific end points, such as time from initiation of antibacterial therapy to sputum smear conversion, that do not necessarily define the impact of vitamin D supplementation on the management and clinical outcomes of patients with TB.
-Moreover, a further complication is provided by the fact that for most of these studies vitamin D supplementation occurred against the backdrop of conventional antibiotic therapy for TB.
-Future studies will need to address these issues and it is possible that a more effective use of supplemental vitamin D will be for the prevention rather than treatment of TB.
+Given the nature of the initial in vitro studies describing a role for vitamin D in killing of M. tb, it is not surprising that clinical extrapolation has focused on the effects of vitamin D on TB infection.64 Epidemiology has shown that serum levels of 25OHD <75 nm are associated with higher incidence of TB,65-68 and reviews of prior studies have supported the protective effects of vitamin D against TB.^{69,70} Although these studies do not necessarily indicate causation, they support further studies to assess clinical responses to vitamin supplementation.
+In one such report, a single oral dose of 100 000 IU 2.5 mg (2.5 mg) vitamin D2 prior to testing suppressed the growth of M. tb in samples of whole blood in vitro.71 Other studies of patients with TB used vitamin D supplementation (10 000 IU/0.25 mg vitamin D3/day) as an adjunct to conventional TB therapy.
+In this case, vitamin D reduced the time for sputum smear conversion from acid fast bacteria (AFB) positive to AFB-negative status.72 Two recent double blind randomized control studies have assessed vitamin D administration and TB.
+One study from TB clinics in Guinea-Bissau using 3 × 100 000 IU $(3 \times 2.5 \text{ mg})$ vitamin D3 did not improve clinical outcomes.68 However, it is difficult to interpret these data because the supplementation group did not show increased serum 25OHD levels when compared with the placebo group.68 A similar study from the UK using $4 \times 100\ 000\ IU\ (4 \times 2.5\ mg)$ vitamin D3 was successful in elevating serum 25OHD in patients with TB, but also showed no overall difference in sputum conversion time between treatment and placebo groups.73 In this case, the authors carried out additional analyses based on genetic variations in the patients with TB.
+Specifically, a significant improvement in sputum conversion was observed in patients with TB with the Taq1 tt single nucleotide polymorphism (SNP) within the VDR gene.73 Thus, inherited factors may influence responses to vitamin D supplementation, and this facet of vitamin D physiology is discussed in more detail in later sections of the review.
+It is also important to recognize that all of the studies published to data have involved very specific end-points, such as time from initiation of antibacterial therapy to sputum smear conversion, that do not necessarily define the impact of vitamin D supplementation on the management and clinical outcomes of patients with TB.
+Moreover, a further complication is provided by the fact that for most of these studies, vitamin D supplementation occurred against the backdrop of conventional antibiotic therapy for TB.
+Future studies will need to address these issues, and it is possible that a more effective use of supplemental vitamin D will be for the prevention rather than treatment of TB.